sidjaix/TechItEzEcommerce/README.md

 This Microservice is deployed to Azure and can be accessed here https://techitez-ecommerce-user.azurewebsites.net/swagger/index.html

-- AspNetUsers
+- Users
-- AspNetUserRoles
+- Roles
-- AspNetUserLogins
+- UserRoles
 - Address (User addresses, including shipping and billing addresses)

 #### Product Microservice: